MatthewDHarrison/WebProgramming/notes/class_outlines.md

   4. Add-on modules that you need.
 For all web applications developed using Express.js, a file `package.json` is required.
 The file is a list of requirements / dependencies for the web application.
 Think of this as the ingredients for a recipe.
 Then install all the requirements / dependencies via `npm install`
 * Heroku and pushing your application to Heroku
 * Assignment 3

+# Thursday, March 29th: MongoDB: Data Persistence with MongoDB, Connecting Node.js with MongoDB
+* Using data sent via HTTP POST...
-* Making HTTP POST requests
+* ...or HTTP GET
 * A fine point: data sent to a web server is always text!

-# Thursday, March 29th: MongoDB: Data Persistence with MongoDB, Connecting Node.js with MongoDB
 * A simple and complex picture of client-server architecture: https://www.acunetix.com/websitesecurity/web-application-attack/
 * So far, we have talked about the middle tier using Node.js and Express.js (framework on top of Node.js)
-* Handling data via HTTP POST...
-* ...or HTTP GET
-* Enable Cross-Origin Resource Sharing (CORS)
 * Let's talk about storing data now, the database server layer
 * Yes, we are dealing with another server (for solely storing data)
 * Why aren't we using a relational database or SQL in this class?
 Complexity.
 The big idea that you know already: key-value pairs